ReturDev/gym-exercises-api/README.md

 ### 🔗  [Try the API Documentation](https://gym-exercises-api.onrender.com/gym-exercises/api/swagger-ui/index.html)

-> **⚠️ Note:** This application is deployed on a free hosting service for testing purposes.
-As a result, performance may be slower than expected.
+> **⚠️ Note:** This API is hosted on a free service for testing purposes, which may lead to slower performance.
+Additionally, if the API has not been used for a while, the server may shut down, resulting in longer load times upon reactivation.

 ## 📜 Overview